Technix-Technothon2k22/Techties_07/README.md

 <br/>
   <img src="registrationForm.png" alt="main"/><br><br>

-2. Generation of QR code for each atendee
+2. Generation of QR code for each attendee

 on submitting the registration form, the attendees will generate the QR code which will be needed for entry to the event